longhowlam/h2oplumber_example/README.md

 * create docker image (Dockerfile)
 * build, push docker image and create services (CreateDocker_plumber_and_Deploy.sh)

-We asume the model is already created in R h2o, and saved with h2o.saveModel in R
+We asume the model is already created in R h2o, and saved with h2o.saveModel in R.